 TOM HOOPES, author most recently of The Rosary of Saint John Paul II, is writer in residence at Benedictine College in Kansas, where he teaches.
 A former reporter in the Washington, D.C., area, he served as press secretary for the U.S. House Ways & Means Committee Chairman and spent 10 years as editor of the National Catholic Register newspaper and Faith & Family magazine.
 His work frequently appears in the Register, Aleteia, and Catholic Digest.
 He lives in Atchison, Kansas, with his wife, April, and has nine children.

-This reflection was originally published in August 2020.
-To read all Seton Reflections, click here.
+This reflection was previously.
+To view all Seton Reflections, click here.